ThePopularizer/super-simple-social-sharing/README.md

 # popularizer-social
- Light, scriptless social buttons for WP.
+ Light-weight, scriptless social buttons for WP.

  For now, it's fixed on the left hand side of the window by default.